kylalimza/kylalimza.github.io/README.md

 <h1 align="center">Bonus: How to get Whatsapp Alert Notification?</h1>

 ## Introduction
-You can notify the user on Whatsapp whenever changes are made in their github repositories.
+Wants to get updated?
+You can notified on Whatsapp whenever changes to push an update are made in your GitHub repositories.

 ## Get Started
-Go to Marketplace and search for 'whatsapp', I forked from [here](https://github.com/ishween/whatsapp-push-notify-action).<br>
+Go to Marketplace and search for ```Whatsapp```, I forked from [here](https://github.com/ishween/whatsapp-push-notify-action).<br>

 ## Step 1: Create a Twilio Account
 1. Create an account in Twilio from [here](https://www.twilio.com/)